Beware of the Chemicals that Affect Your Hormones

 Over the past few generations we have added almost 80,000 new man-made chemicals into our environment.
 Many of you already know that certain foods can throw off our hormonal balance such as the hormone laden conventional milk & meat or estrogen mimicking soy products.
+But there are many chemicals that affect hormones as well.

 What you might not realize is that the products we use every single day that we assume are safe might be negatively affecting our endocrine system and hormonal health.
 Our bodies are amazingly resilient but at the same time very finely tuned.
 These estrogen-mimicking chemicals can affect our mood, libido, energy levels, fertility, and PMS for women, to name a few.